Physicist91/resume/README.md

 1. cleaned data to create prompts and answers
 2. chunked and embedded data for RAG

-**Handler + dispatcher architecture**: use a [creational factory pattern](https://refactoring.guru/design-patterns/abstract-factory) to instantiate a handler implemented for that specific data type (either article or code) and operation (cleaning, chunking, embedding).
-The handler follows the [strategy behavioral pattern](https://refactoring.guru/design-patterns/strategy).
-This allow us to process multiple types of data in a single streaming pipeline by leveraging polymorphism to isolate the logic for a given data type and operation.

 The streaming pipeline can be deployed to GCP and we can use the freemium serverless version of Qdrant for the vector DB.
 This would need `qdrant-client`: https://github.com/qdrant/qdrant-client.